TK Reite Notebooks

 National Curriculum Statement for PNG, Dept of Education (p.
 28 2003).

 Papua New Guinea villagers typically have extensive and elaborate mobility, or multiple connections to people outside their own place.
 Word spread very quickly about the toolkit process and a number of requests for the toolkit to be made available in other places emerged.
 An outcome of the use of the booklets in both the village and the school contexts was an increased awareness, external to Reite, of the possibility of, and desirability for, documenting and valuing traditional knowledge.
-We hope in year 2 to be able to assist other local communities in adopting and adapting TKRN notebooks for themselves.
+In year 2 we were able to extend the project both to another community in Madang Province (Tokain) and to support a core group of Reite villagers who have been introducing other local Rai Coast villages to the toolkit.
+In addition, the project’s scope extended to neighbouring Melanesian country, Vanuatu, where we have collaborated with the Vanuatu Cultural Centre and its fieldworker and heritage programmes, as well as Wan Smolbag Theatre, the Vanuatu Land Defence Desk and Tafea Cultural Centre on Tanna.
+We are currently developing collaborations with the Research + Conservation Foundation of PNG in Eastern Highlands Provice, Maror indigenous organisation in Madang, and the Indigenous Research Centre in Bougainville to help them both adopt and adapt the toolkit for their own community documentation projects.

 Relevance to Local Culture & Community